numipasaaa/coffee-shop-pdaw/README.md

 - Users can add items to their cart
 - Users can view their cart
 - Users can place an order
-- Orders have an OrderID, date, time, total price and status
+- Orders have an orderID, date, amount, userID, payment(if the order was paid), address and status
 - Orders are stored in a MongoDB database
 - Payment page using Stripe

 # Admin Panel
 - Admins can view all items
 - Admins can add items
-- Admins can edit an item's data
+- Admins can edit and delete an item's data
 - Admins can view all ongoing orders
 - Admins can update the order status
 - Admins can view all users registered
-- Admins can edit an user's data
+- Admins can edit and delete an user's data

 # Specifications
 - Frontend